 We accomplish our mission, in partnership with international Cru ministries, through food and agriculture, clean water, and critical aid.
 Our partners at Cru work in more than 190 countries in the world.

-GAiN food and agricultural projects support the advancement of the Great Commission and the Great Commandment through humanitarian kindness, which helps our partners gain access, build credibility, and increase effectiveness in the places they work.
+GAiN food and agricultural projects express humanitarian kindness, which helps our partners gain access, build credibility, and increase effectiveness in the places they work.